With hydrogen into the future of drive systems

 The bus runs on a hydrogen-powered electric motor.
 Energy is generated in the fuel cell installed in the vehicle by means of a chemical reaction that takes place through the supply of oxygen.
 A major difference between this and battery-powered buses is that power is generated directly in the vehicle.
 Hydrogen-powered buses have a range of around 400 kilometres per tank of fuel - making them ideal for intercity transport.
 Apart from the fact that refuelling a bus with hydrogen in normal operation takes only about 15 minutes (for 30 to 35 kg of hydrogen), hydrogen buses offer another clear advantage in the winter: the chemical reaction in the fuel cell generates heat that can be used to heat the bus.

-How it all began: tests that bear our signature
+How it all began: Our hydrogen tests